LastFlower/game-off-2016/README.md

 * Coding: LastLeaf
 * Art & SE: LastLeaf, tongtongggggg

+Special Thanks to Chossy Zhang for testing and advices.

 Our GitHub Game Off 2015 Game, _A Lighted Story_ is also playable at GitHub Pages.
 [Play _A Lighted Story_](http://mistymiracle.github.io/a-lighted-story/)

 ## About the Code and Tools